 A complaint will not automatically be dismissed if it is submitted anonymously.
-A judgement will be made on a case by case basis whether or not to look into the substance of a complaint made anonymously.
+A judgement will be made on a case-by-case basis whether to investigate the substance of a complaint made anonymously.

 3.5 How can complaints be made?